lestece/myKTCN/README.md

 - __black__ has been kept as the main color for most of the generic text so that a good background contrast is always present.

-- __#ecebeb (greysh color)__ has been used as the backhround color for the cards and some page sections (to create some separation with the rest of the content).
+- __#ecebeb (greysh color)__ has been used as the background color for the cards and some page sections (to create some separation with the rest of the content).

 - - -